MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/Availability Group Database in Recovery Pending  Not Synchronizing.md

 Dashboard for the 3 node and the primary is the node 2

-initiate the issue
+Initiate the issue

-now we have lost the primary node (AlwaysOn2) because the public network card went down
+Now, we have lost the primary node (AlwaysOn2) because the public network card went down

-and the cluster service (ClusSvc) goes down either
+So, the cluster service (ClusSvc) goes down either

-turn on the public card
+Turn on the public card

-try to start the cluster service normally
+Try to start the cluster service normally
 ```powershell
 Net Start ClusSvc

 ```

-then start it using force quorum
+If it refuse to come up normally, then start it using force quorum

 ```powershell
 Net Start ClusSvc /FQ